 6. Independence Day

-The day to celebrate the independence of India from the British Raj, Independence Day has a special place in the list of festivals as it instills a sense of pride among Indians.
+The day to celebrate the independence of India from the British Raj, Independence Day has a special place in the list of national festivals as it instils a sense of pride among Indians.
 On the eve of the Independence Day, the President of India addresses the country and the Prime Minister hoists the flag at Red Fort.
-Independence Day Parade in Delhi is televised across the country.

 The national anthem is played in public places during flag hoisting ceremonies and songs of nationalistic themes are played on loudspeakers in all cities of India.